abpframework/abp/docs/en/Getting-Started-React-Native.md

 {{ if Tiered == "No"}}
 ![React Native host project local IP entry](images/rn-host-local-ip.png)

--   Open the `appsettings.json` in the `.HttpApi.Host` folder.
+-   Open the `appsettings.json` file in the `.HttpApi.Host` folder.
 Replace the `localhost` address on the `SelfUrl` and `Authority` properties with your local IP address.
--   Open the `launchSettings.json` in the `.HttpApi.Host/Properties` folder.
+-   Open the `launchSettings.json` file in the `.HttpApi.Host/Properties` folder.
 Replace the `localhost` address on the `applicationUrl` properties with your local IP address.

 {{ else if Tiered == "Yes" }}

 ![React Native tiered project local IP entry](images/rn-tiered-local-ip.png)

--   Open the `appsettings.json` in the `.AuthServer` folder.
+-   Open the `appsettings.json` file in the `.AuthServer` folder.
 Replace the `localhost` address on the `SelfUrl` property with your local IP address.
--   Open the `launchSettings.json` in the `.AuthServer/Properties` folder.
+-   Open the `launchSettings.json` file in the `.AuthServer/Properties` folder.
 Replace the `localhost` address on the `applicationUrl` properties with your local IP address.
--   Open the `appsettings.json` in the `.HttpApi.Host` folder.
+-   Open the `appsettings.json` file in the `.HttpApi.Host` folder.
 Replace the `localhost` address on the `Authority` property with your local IP address.
--   Open the `launchSettings.json` in the `.HttpApi.Host/Properties` folder.
+-   Open the `launchSettings.json` file in the `.HttpApi.Host/Properties` folder.
 Replace the `localhost` address on the `applicationUrl` properties with your local IP address.

 {{ end }}